truenas/middleware/docs/userguide/freenas_services.rst

 If the FreeNAS® system will be used to store images and configuration files for the network's devices, configure and start the TFTP service.
 Starting the
 TFTP service will open UDP port 69.

-.. note:: in versions of FreeNAS® prior to 8.3.0, TFTP is limited to a maximum file size of 32MB.

 Figure 11.14a shows the TFTP configuration screen and Table 11.14a summarizes the available options: